wiltzius/wiltzius-preferences/README.md

 ### iterm
 In iterm > Preferences select "load preferences from a custom URL or folder" and point it at ~/wiltzius-preferences/iterm

+This must be manually re-saved on iterm preferences edits.